 Known by its more traditional name, shakshuka, this meal is a classic in the Middle East and North Africa.
-The first time I experienced it, I was in the United Kingdom with my husband.
-I remember it being so delicious and I loved the simplicity of it, yet it had delightfully bold flavours.
 There are many variations of the shakshuka, but this recipe tries to keep as close to the well-known version as it can.

 - Olive oil

 - 1 capsicum, seeded and diced